randolf.ca

 inlinenoexceptADVANCED |

 Returns a pointer to the underlying ring buffer's array.
-The beginning of the array is not the same as where the data actually begins (and ends) within the buffer.
+If the "defragment" flag is cleared then the beginning of the array may not be the same as where the data actually begins (and ends) within the buffer (see the warning

 Returns the lengths and addresses of available memory.
 There may be only one block of memory, or two, depending on whether the available memory straddles the boundary of the ring buffer.